compTAG/student-resources/how-tos/lead-paper.md

 - Set-up a repo: if a repo does not already exist, be sure to start one.
 Please add all co-authors to this repo.
+- Once a venue is decided, change the format of the paper to the one required for submission.

 ## Submission